sla-ppy/sla-ppy/README.md

 ## About:
 Hi!
-My name is Miklós, and I an undergrad of NJE-GAMF.
+My name is Miklós, and I finished my studies in BSc Computer Science Engineering.
-Working towards becoming a Junior Software Developer / Junior Embedded Engineer / Junior Electrical Engineer
+I am Junior level Software Developer.
+Currently entering the job market.

 ## Field of Study: Computer Science Engineering
-It is planned that I would either get an MSc in Computer Science Engineering or Electrical Engineering.
+I will pursue further studies in either MSc Computer Science Engineering or MSc Electrical Engineering.
-I would also like to push myself to earn a PhD.
+Afterwards I'll earn my PhD.

 ## Interests:
 My firm belief is that studying outside of university is what got me here today, as most of what I know is either self-taught or has been taught to me by others through my own effort on asking them the right questions, and naturally them being kind by patiently explaining it to me.